PavloZoria/AgarEpam/README.md

 There is `CellLogic` class which should be extended in order to write your custom logic to the Cell

+#TODO
+1. improve documentation of the entities
+2. publish library and describe how user can integrate it

 ## Android Library

 ### Set up